SaintFenix/Caverns-of-the-Vaal/DESIGNDOCUMENT.md

 Caves are much smaller and usually quite longer tending to be one way in, one way out affairs, that connect one or more Vaal.
 Caves can be quite large themselves some with room for wagons, and others with barely enough room to squeeze a single adventurer through.
 They can be completely dry with the usual stalactites and stalagmites that other caves do, or quite warm and wet with fungi or plants.
 If near enough to a large Galadin these can be lit naturally for miles, if not, they are completely black, though other plants or natural effects may light them.

-### Dark Vaal (unlit Vaal):
+### Dark Vaal
-The Dark Vaal are where the less ordered Civilizations generally live, they are not lit by a Galadin and are instead massive dark caves that stretch for great distances that are home to creatures adapted to this darkness.
+The Dark Vaal or Unlit Vaal are where the less ordered Civilizations generally live, they are not lit by a Galadin and are instead massive dark caves that stretch for great distances that are home to creatures adapted to this darkness.
 They can be giant empty and dry, or home to massive dark mysterious seas.
 Contrary to their name they can be lit by a variety of sources, though generally not particularly well due to their size.
 Magma, or lights from creatures or civilizations may light up these Vaal, but generally they exist as pathways to other lighted Vaals, or mysterious and dangerous places where the darkness of the world resides.

 Many dark and evil creatures can live in Dark Vaal, and many mysteries can be present in them.
 Unless charted, or otherwise explored, Most of the unexplored Vaal in the world tend to be Dark Vaal due to the hardship of traveling through them.
 Food may not be present, neither water, or reliable methods to light the path for those not blessed by darkvision.

-### Lighted Vaal:
+### Lighted Vaal
 Lightened Vaal are where most civilizations live, they are lit by the massive or sometimes not so massive Galadin.
 These large holes in the ceilings of the Vaal are where the warmth and light come from.
 The Galadin in these Vaal radiate a magic light that reaches far farther than normal light, and shadows under and around Galadin are blurry and faint, as the magic light works it's way through the Vaal.
 Many cities in lighted Vaal will be built directly underneath Galadin, or along cross roads between them.

 In General the orderly races of the world live in Lighted Vaal, with the exception of the numerous Dwarves who live all over Siraga.